New For 2019

 Kiddies' RZR 170, Ace 150 and

 Ranger 150 are here.
-Limited stock.
+Orders taken for Christmas now.
 Be quick!

 Celebrating Twenty Years of the Ranger.

 It’s been two decades since the RANGER® 6×6 vehicle was introduced and revolutionised the side-by-side category in 1998.
 Mitchell Johnson, son of David Johnson – one of the founders of Polaris in the 1950s – was pivotal to the conception of the iconic machine and tells us more about how the RANGER® rode to market…

 “When discussing the beginning of the RANGER®, we first have to think about the vehicle in the context of what Polaris was doing at that time.
 In the 1990s, the Sportsman ATVs were Polaris’ only Off-Road Vehicle and was selling well.”